Fouda-Emmanuel/useful-stuffs/Terraform-AWS-Setup.md

 Your development environment is now ready for Terraform projects.
 You have:

-- ✅ Terraform installed and configured
+- ✅ Terraform installed and configured using official HashiCorp method
 - ✅ AWS CLI set up with correct architecture
 - ✅ VS Code with essential extensions
 - ✅ Test project verified and working